 Frozen necks, beef marrow and knuckle bones can be found in some grocery stores or butcher shops.
 Oftentimes you have to ask where it is.

-I'll often mix chicken and beef bones to make a hybrid broth for my two dogs.
+I'll often mix chicken and beef bones to make a hybrid broth for my two dogs, using best dog food mix ins.
 This works great for taste and offers different types of collagen and health benefits.

 If you want to do a deep dive into bones, read my guide to selecting the best bones for broth.